+Textbook

+1.

-Textbook 1.
-DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw---Hill
+DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERS, McGraw

+--Hill --Hill
-2. SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS

-STUDENTS, Pearson Custom Publishing
+2. SENIOR DESIGN FOR ELECTRICAL AND COMPUTER ENGINEERINGS STUDENTS, Pearson Custom Publishing

-References Depends upon the group's project.
+ReferencesDepends upon the group's project.
 Consultation with appropriate faculty and professionals is encouraged.
 Consider all your sources for information.

-Course Content

-Homework There may be regular homework assignments.
+Course Content Homework There may be regular homework assignments.
 Special assignments as appropriate will be made.

-Computer Usage There will be no specific computer assignments.
-However, word processing is required for all documentation.
+There will be no specific computer assignments.
+However, word processing is Computer Usage required for all documentation.
 Most projects will utilize computer simulation during the design, while other projects may be based on embedded control, the use of a personal computer, or single board computer applications where software and/or hardware development will be required.
 Exams There will be two exams.
 Both exams must be complete at 90% or a deduction of one letter grade will occur in the student's final grade.
 Students will be given the opportunity to take make---up exams at normal class meetings up to five times.
 Failure to take a makeup exam counts as a failed attempt at the exam.

-Project Topics Projects can be in any area of electrical and computer engineering but are subject to the instructor's approval.
-The instructor may pro pose some projects, however, it is the student's responsibility to find a suitable project.
+Project Topics Projects can be in any area of Photonic science and engineering but must also have elements that are suitable for members of the group who are electrical and/or computer engineers.
+Projects are subject to the instructor's approval.
+The instructor may propose some projects, however, it is the student's responsibility to find a suitable project.
 All projects must be physically realized, documented, and demonstrated at the end of the term.
 Project Teams Each project will be designed and implemented by a project team or group with a size restricted to only groups of three or four members.
 The instructor may assisted in the formation of the teams, but you are encouraged to form your own working teams.
 If necessary the instructor may dictate the group members.
 Expenses The Department of Electrical Engineering and Computer Science will not provide project parts beyond what is available in school laboratories.
 The cost of the project may be exclusively yours, exclusively your sponsor's, or may be shared.
 The most common case is that the project is funded by the student group or by a sponsoring group, agency, or corporation.
 NOTE: If project expenses are paid in part or in whole by the EECS Dept., then the project becomes the property of the school and it must remain at UCF.
 Proposals By the end of the third week, students should submit a project description indicating the group members, and a preliminary project idea or area of interest.
 Evaluation and acceptance of the project topic will take place during the fourth week.
 By the end of the first semester, a complete design of the project should be submitted.
 The format of the design documentation will be provided later.
 It should be a complete document including the proposed design and implementation of your project.
 All details necessary to begin the final prototype should be included.